SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Does Medicare Cover CPAP Machines?

-Medicare provides coverage for CPAP machines and supplies for people who've been diagnosed with OSA by their doctor and who show that they're routinely using and benefiting from their CPAP device.
+Medicare covers CPAP machines and supplies for people who've been diagnosed with OSA by their doctor and who show that they're routinely using and benefiting from their CPAP device.
 Like most insurance providers, Medicare requires that you meet with a doctor, have a sleep study, and receive a diagnosis of OSA before covering CPAP therapy.

 Medicare often covers the initial initial three months of a CPAP machine rental.
 After that, you and your doctor must demonstrate that you are regularly using the device and that your symptoms have improved.
 After 13 months of renting the CPAP machine, you become its owner, but Medicare will continue to cover supplies if you're consistently using the device.